CrazyHat62/go-rommy/readme.md

 # GO ROMMY

 This is an exercise in writing a game, building a library for sprite atlases, and learning Go.
-The spriteAtlas could be a reader but chose to do it this way because everything is still fuzzy.
+The SpriteAtlas could be a reader but chose to do it this way because everything is still fuzzy.

 ## SpriteAtlas